jinujd/crudman-nestjs/README.md

 - enableCache (optional): boolean | { ttl?: number; key?:(ctx)=>string }.
 - additionalSettings.repo (required for TypeORM adapter): repository instance.
  - attributes (optional): '*' | string[] | { include?: string[]; exclude?: string[] }.
 Defaults to all columns.
 Narrow for performance or privacy.
+   - Semantics:
+     - '*' → include all columns by default.
+     - string[] → include only the listed columns.
+     - { include } → include only the listed columns.
+     - { exclude } → include all except the listed columns.

 Parameter details:
 - model (required)